Scholarships, Awards and Prizes by subject area

 Students at the University of Limerick have a long and proud volunteer history.
 Because volunteering is a self-directed extra-curricular student activity graduate volunteers are considered very employable.
-The President’s Volunteer Award (PVA) is a formal acknowledgment of the students’ commitment to volunteering and is recorded on the students’ transcripts.
-At the annual PVA ceremony the President of the University of Limerick presents the PVA to student volunteers.
+The President’s Volunteer Award (PVA) is a formal acknowledgement of the students’ commitment to volunteering and is recorded on the students’ transcripts.
+At the annual PVA ceremony, the President of the University of Limerick presents the PVA to student volunteers.
 The PVA ceremony is attended by the campus community, volunteer organisations and the families and friends of student volunteers.
 The Community Liaison Office (CLO) co-ordinates the PVA.
 The CLO supports student volunteers and works with community organisations to create volunteer opportunities for students.
 There are five levels of award:

 BRONZE: 20 hours of volunteering

 SILVER: 40 hours of volunteering